mossydidar/mossydidar/README.md

 ### Hello there, I'm Mostafa Didar👋

 ## I'm a Tech Entrepreneur, Machine Learning Software Engineer & Product Designer/Strategist based out of Bangladesh, and have a keen interest for R&D!
-- 🔭 I’m currently working on a Fin-Tech startup as Co-Founder and CTO and as Product Designer and Strategist at another IT Firm.
+- 🔭 I’m currently working with AI applications in the Geospatial Science and Space domain
-- 🌱 I’m currently learning the applications of Reinforcement Learning in Computer Vision tasks used in Remote Sensing and Space.
+- 🌱 I’m currently learning Data Engineering methodologies such as Warehousing and Laking to help SME's
-- 👯 I’m looking to collaborate with other like minded Engineers and Entrepreneurs!
+- 👯 I’m looking to collaborate with other like minded Engineers and Entrepreneurs
-- 🥅 2020 Goals: Contribute more toward open source projects to help humanity!
+- 🥅 2021 Goals: Contribute more toward open source projects to help humanity and learn serverless computing
-- ⚡ Fun fact: I love to play the Guitar and Keys
+- ⚡ Fun fact: I love to play the Guitar and Keys and take photos

 ### Connect with me:
 [<img align="left" alt="Mostafa Didar | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]